nolanurban/nolanurban/README.md

 - 👋 Hi, I’m @nolanurban

-I started out as a computer science major in 2000 graduating highschool at the University of Nebraska.
+I started out as a computer science major in 2000 at the University of Nebraska.
 After 9/11 happened, I enlisted in the Marines.
 I subsequently fought in Afghanistan and Iraq.

 I would later leave the US Marine Corps and pursue a career in education.
 I worked as an educator in Nebraska, Colorado, and Iowa.
 I spent much of my time focused on STEM activities to generate curiousity and intellectual drive in the students.
 When the pandemic hit, I was charged with turning the entirety of what we did in the classroom into a virtual classroom in 14 days.